traizooo/Login-Server/README.md

 # Feedback

-If you have any feedback, please reach out to us at michal.owsiejew23@gmail.com
+If you have any feedback, please reach out to me at michal.owsiejew23@gmail.com